Roby

 How to Pronounce Roby

 Our model has identified 2 different pronunciations for the name Roby.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 80.5% confident that Roby is pronounced as ROH-bee.
-The next most likely pronunciation is RAH-bee, at 19.5% confidence.
+Our model is 80.5% confident that Roby is pronounced as ROH-bee, which has 2 syllables.
+The next most likely pronunciation is RAH-bee, at 19.5% confidence, with 2 syllables.

 2